developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/tutorial/tutSimulScanAPI/index.md

 ## Overview

-This guide will walk you through creating an EMDK For Android application that will use [SimulScan APIs](/emdk-for-android/6-10/api/simulscan) introduced in EMDK V 3.1, to capture critical data from documents.
+This guide walks through the creation of an app using EMDK For Android that uses [SimulScan APIs](/emdk-for-android/6-10/api/simulscan) (introduced in EMDK V 3.1) to capture critical data from documents.
 This facilitates capturing fields of interest from a document and converting them into data that an end-user application can use immediately at the point of transaction.

 Different ways of capturing data from documents using [SimulScan API](/emdk-for-android/6-10/api/simulscan) are: